 Important information about your visit to Fort Malden National Historic Site

-We miss our visitors!
-We are working hard to provide gradual access to Fort Malden National Historic Site and assess ways we can begin resuming services in a cautious and safe manner for both visitors and staff.
+We are now open Wednesday to Sunday from 10 am to 4 pm to provide gradual access to Fort Malden National Historic Site in a cautious and safe manner for both visitors and staff.
 We will communicate changes on what is open or available and what is closed or suspended on this webpage and on our Facebook page.

 Your safety when visiting

-- Leave no trace when you visit outdoor spaces – Place garbage in receptacles provided
+- Leave no trace when you visit outdoor spaces – Place waste in receptacles provided.

 Parks Canada is working with provincial counterparts, local municipalities, and communities to keep visitors and residents informed and safe.